Time and Date: 7 pm, Tuesday, October 22, 2019

 Tickets: $5 for Historical Society members; $6 for general public.
 Advance tickets recommended.
 Tickets can be purchased over the phone by calling 250-334-0686 ext 2.

-The dynamic May Wong presents fascinating stories on unsung characters of early Victoria from various cultural communities.
+The dynamic May Wong presents fascinating stories on unsung people of early Victoria from various cultural communities.

 Click for More Info